 This straight away shows a lack of interest and lack of attention to detail.
 While you may have great experience to back up your CV the opening statement is very important.

-3. Be specific and selective about what you want
+3. Be specific and selective

 Employers are interested in hiring candidates who are genuinely passionate about the company or the role they are applying for.